Working Conditions in Switzerland

 - Producer’s fees

-- Cast travel abroad
+- Cast travel to/from abroad

 - Insurances